bt3gl-labs/Storytelling-Generator/README.md

-# Creating a NFT collection
+# Creating a Membership NFT collection

 Create and edit an `.env` file:
 ```